ZhenxingGuo0015/ZhenxingGuo0015.github.io/index.md

 ### Bio

-I received my Ph.D. in Biostatistics in July 2022 from the <a href="https://www.sph.emory.edu/departments/bios/index.html">Department of Biostatistics and Bioformatics</a> at
+I received my Ph.D. in <a href = "https://www.sph.emory.edu/departments/bios/index.html">Biostatistics</a> in July 2022 from the Department of Biostatistics and Bioformatics at
 <a href="https://www.emory.edu/home/index.html">Emory University</a>, under the guidance of
 Professor <a href="http://www.haowulab.org">Hao Wu</a>.
 My research interests focus on the development of statistically principled and computationally efficient methd and tools for the analysis of biomedical data, in particular, omics data.
 I have been working on RNA methylation data during my PhD study, where I developed an efficient R/Bioconductor package <a href="https://www.bioconductor.org/packages/release/bioc/html/TRESS.html">TRESS</a> to detect m6A methylation (the most abundant RNA modification), and differential m6A methylation.
 In addition to methodology research,